TonyTang1997/hku-crypto-algo-trading-research/tutorials/Module 4 - Trading Strat/Module 4.1 Moving Average Trend Following.md

 ## Main Learning Objectives:
 - Understanding moving averages and their definitions
 - How to apply moving averages as trading signals
-- Implementing moving averages trend following strategy in quantconnect
+- Implementing moving averages trend following strategy in QuantConnect

 ---
 ## Moving Average

 [How to Trade Moving Averages (Part 1)](https://www.youtube.com/watch?v=4R2CDbw4g88)
+- A video from YouTube created by Trading 212, which teaches you what moving averages are and how they are calculated.
+- The video highlights the differences between the types of moving averages mentioned below and how to choose a time period for this technical indicator.
+- You can watch this video before reading the below content.

 Moving Average is a family of most well-known technical indicators adopted by different traders.